leapwallet/cosmos-node-setup/docs/blockchain-node-setup.md

     sed 's|prometheus = .*|prometheus = true|' -i $DAEMON_HOME/config/config.toml
     sudo systemctl restart cosmovisor
     ```
+4. Only follow this step on full nodes that must have the API enabled.

+    In the `[api]` section of `$DAEMON_HOME/config/app.toml`, set the `enable` key's value to `true`.
-4. Only follow this step on servers for validators or sentries.
+5. Only follow this step on servers for validators or sentries.
 Configure:

     ```shell
     #########################